 It depends on your needs and intended use.
 If you use the tool for professional services you logically should use the commercial license, unless your company can fit in Startup requirements (there is a form to fill in and Autodesk validates the request).

 If it is not commercial use and you look for a free license, the correct one would be Personal Use.
-But if you find that you need to run simulations or import CAD native format files you may be exploring the Education license.
+But if you find that you need to run simulations or import CAD native format files you may be exploring the Education license (having in mind it is only for three years maximum).

 Have in mind that up to October 2019 Autodesk was flexible with the Education licenses and people were registering with this license type by choosing a random university with a personal email of gmail or hotmail type.
 These cases can’t access Generative Design as I was stating on the license types section, and I don’t know if this can get worse in the future.

 In my case, I use a commercial license that I purchased during the October 2019 license changes, benefiting from a campaign offering discount for life.
-My case is clear because I provide 3D modeling services and I also receive CAD format files to 3D print.
+My case is clear because I provide 3D modeling services and I also receive CAD format files to 3D print, in addition to the Fusion 360 online courses I provide.
 In addition I use Fusion 360 to design customized objects and program my CNC router to fulfill woodwork requests that we get through Artecitos online shop.

 How to download Fusion 360